 The game doesn’t have a story per se.
 You’re simply a god given a few followers and your objective is to make your followers grow enough so they can kill the other god’s followers and conquer the world they’re in.
 Pretty simple objective, don’t you think?
 Well, it’s in the execution that you’ll find the core gameplay.

-In the title screen (that features two angry guys, one blue and the other red, locked in a staring contest), you have three options to choose from: Tutorial (where you can go through easy levels just to get the hang of the gameplay mechanics), Conquest (the single player mode, where you have to conquer more than 500 levels or worlds, as the game calls it) and Custom (where you can design a level, customise all the options, even the AI, or simply play a multiplayer game through a modem).
+In the title screen (that features 2 angry guys, one blue and the other red, locked in a staring contest), you have 3 options to choose from: Tutorial (where you can go through easy levels just to get the hang of the gameplay mechanics), Conquest (the single player mode, where you have to conquer more than 500 levels or worlds, as the game calls it) and Custom (where you can design a level, customise all the options, even the AI, or simply play a multiplayer game through a modem).

 The objective in each level, like I said before, is to grow your followers and defeat the other god’s followers, but here’s the gist of the game: you don’t actually control your followers directly, but the world they’re in!
 What do I mean with this?
 Well, you can only control the terrain, the weather and your followers’ leader to an extent.
-The only control you have on your followers is that you put a giant ankh anywhere on the map and tell your leader to go there (which subsequently your followers will follow suit) and also you can order them to attack the other followers.
+The only control you have on your followers is that you put on a giant ankh anywhere on the map and tell your leader to go there (which subsequently your followers will follow suit) and also you can order them to attack the other followers.

 Also, the first levels all occur in green areas, but later on you find yourself playing in snowy, desert and lava environments.
 In fact, the more inhospitable is the environment, the harder it is for your followers to grow and expand.
-And the three expansions, The Promised Lands (originally released in 1989), brings 5 new landscapes and 500 new maps, The Final Frontier (also released in 1989, but only for the Amiga and Atari ST), brings 1 new alien-looking landscape and even more 500 new maps and the World Editor (released in 1991, only for the Amiga) gives you the opportunity to build and edit your own worlds.
+And the 3 expansions, The Promised Lands (originally released in 1989), brings 5 new landscapes and 500 new maps, The Final Frontier (also released in 1989, but only for the Amiga and Atari ST), brings 1 new alien-looking landscape and even more 500 new maps and the World Editor (released in 1991, again, only for the Amiga) gives you the opportunity to build and edit your own worlds.

-But is due to the high number of levels (even counting the expansions) that it’s almost impossible to actually finish it.
+But it’s due to the high number of levels (even counting the expansions) that it’s almost impossible to actually finish it.
 And although the console versions have an ending of sorts, the computer version simply repeats the same animation after finishing each level.
 Populous is one of those games that simply repeats itself (but harder each time) until the player is satisfied or until he/she stumbles on a really hard level.
 So, there isn’t any actual ending to the game per se.

-But on a technical level, the game is undoubtedly pretty, with colorful graphics, despite the sprites being somewhat small.
+But on a technical level, the game is undoubtedly pretty, with colorful graphics, despite the sprites being quite small.
 The animation is also pretty good, although the natural disasters could benefit from better animation.
 The sound effects could also be better, but are important to the gameplay (as a warning to the AI’s actions).
 The title theme is quite good (especially on a Roland MT-32), but it’s the only musical theme on the entire game.
 And if you decide to play with the music on, it plays over the sound effects for some reason.

 In conclusion, I found Populous a bit repetitive (although the expansions do bring some variety, despite being only the cosmetic type), but the gameplay is without a doubt addictive, because I always end up trying to fill the entire map with my followers and it’s a time-consuming game, meaning that before you know it, you’ll end up playing it for several hours without realizing.
 So, despite not having aged all that well, I still say to give it a shot, especially if you enjoy these type of games.